GrossDesignCo/stateofcobalt/README.md

-# stateofcobalt
+# State of Cobalt

-This is a working draft.
-More to come soon.
+This is a working draft of a research project, more info to follow :)